Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 | 0 | 0 | 21 |
 | 0 | 0 | 33 |

-And using *d* = 3, we obtain better results, but we have reduced the dimension so much that we start to lose the signal in the data.
+Using *d* = 3, we obtain better results, but we have reduced the dimension so much that we start to lose the signal in the data.

 | Granulocyte | Monocyte | Lymphocyte |
 | :---: |  :----: | :---: |